-For more information on the 2015 Day Out With Thomas at Greenfield Village, please see the Metro Parent calendar listing.
+For basic details on Day Out With Thomas, visit the Metro Parent calendar listing.